lynnfaraday/aresmush.com/_root/ares-for-vets/index.md

 ## Game Directory

-The Ares game directory contains a list of all Ares games (help games).
-This is currently only available on [AresCentral](/arescentral), the main AresMUSH social hub.
-Someday it will be accessible elsewhere too.
+The Ares game directory contains a list of all Ares games, available on [AresCentral](/arescentral).

-Cross-game features are in their infancy.
-It is hoped that over time they will expand.

 ## Editing